datoptron/datoptron-website/_pages/services.md

               <div class="wrap"><span class="title">PLATFORM DEVELOPMENT </span><span class="num">04</span></div>
               <div class="text">
                 <p>
-                  Our platform development expertise makes sure that the capabilities enabled by the state-of-the-art data technologies are served to the end user  in a functional and appealing way.
+                  Our platform development expertise makes sure that the capabilities enabled by  state-of-the-art data technologies are served to the end user  in a functional and appealing way.
 We build on well-defined Application Programming Interfaces  and deliver user-griendly interfaces using latest frontend frameworks and UX design best practices.
 We develop platforms for streanlinging organsational procedures as well as platforms for citizens' and customers' engagement.
                 </p>
                 <!--<a href="{{ site.baseurl }}/crowdheritage">Learn More</a>-->
               </div>